 A: No. Its too much work for our staff – so our compromise has been to make the MVP passes as cheap as Day Passes.
 In 2006 and 2007 we had day passes for $119.
 In 2013, Early Bird MVP passes were $89!
 See how that works?

 Q: Can I shop in Vendor Village without buying a pass?

 A: Yes.
 Some of them, at least!
-The Sin City Skates Gear Shop and a few private Sponsor Rooms are open to the general public.
-The vast majority of vendors will be in the Royale Ballroom surrounding the competition tracks.
+The Sin City Skates Gear Shop and the East and West Vendor areas plus a few private Sponsor Rooms are open to the general public.
+The majority of vendors will be in the Royale Ballroom surrounding the competition tracks.
 That area is only open to passholders.

 Q: Should I get a pass if I’m injured and can’t skate?

 A: RollerCon has over 14 categories of events (not 14 events – 14 CATEGORIES of events), and five of them, obviously among the most popular, are on-skates.
 But that leaves 9 more categories of events that aren’t on skates, plus the chance to watch & learn from on-skates events.
 Believe it or not, spending RollerCon off skates can actually be really fun because you’re not thoroughly exhausted and beat up from playing for 10 hours a day.
 All RollerCon events are wheelchair accessible.
 For athletes that are cleared for rec skating but not contact, we have hours of open skate rink time available to you every day.